Fraser leads the group focusing on all aspects of environmental and planning law, climate change, and contaminated land.

 Recent experience includes:

 - Acting for 7 local councils in relation to the ‘China Sword’ issue, the ban on sending paper and plastic to China which is forcing up recycling costs.
 This is a national problem with Councils reaching out to State Governments for funding to cover the gap and provide a solution.

-- Advising Norman & Associates, in their role as Development Manager, on securing ESCOSA approvals for waste water treatment and disposal system and project advice related to the freeholding of 432 leasehold allotments at the Fishermans Bay existing development.
+- Advising Norman & Associates, in their role as Development Manager, on securing ESCOSA approvals for waste water treatment and disposal system and project advice related to the freeholding of 432 licensed allotments at the Fishermans Bay existing development.

 - Advising a multinational food and beverage company on the property and environmental departments on a national manufacturing portfolio.